SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/usercontrols/soarchivecontrol/add-button-to-footer.md

 so.envir: onsite
 ---

-# Adding a button to the archive footer
+# How to add a button to the archive footer

 In this example, we will add a new button called **Delete** to the project archive view.
 To do this, we need to make changes to the *SoContactPanel.config* file.